Tia Blanco: Career

 Blanco has secured sponsorships from brands like Reef, Sony, TCL and J7 Surfboards.
-In 2017, Blanco partnered with VeganSmart to launch her own protein supplement called "Peaches and Cream" by Tia Blanco.
+In 2017, Blanco partnered with VeganSmart to launch her own protein supplement.
 In 2022, Blanco launched JOLYN x Tiarah, a collaboration with the apparel line.
 She was named their JOLYN Surf ambassador.

 In 2024, she announced partnerships with Hawaiian apparel line Local Motion, sports eyewear brand Dragon Eyewear and perfume line Clean Beauty Collective.